Articles

 My writing for print and digital publications can be found here.

-Special tags include: investigations, interviews, and multimedia.
+Special tags include: investigations, court reporting, interviews, and multimedia.

 'I'm homeless this Christmas and this is what my life on the streets looks like'